 Step 2: Participate in an Internship

-A bachelor's degree program may offer students the opportunity to complete an internship with a newspaper or magazine publication.
-While students may not be able to work or complete the duties of a photojournalist, they'll get opportunities to learn about the industry.
-In some instances, interns may be able to go out in the field with a photojournalist and assist them in taking pictures.
+A bachelor's degree program typically offers students the opportunity to complete an internship with a newspaper or magazine publication.
+While students may not be able to perform the duties of a photojournalist, they will get opportunities to learn about the industry.
+In some instances, interns may assist photojournalists out in the field.

 - Consider working for a school newspaper.
-Working for a school newspaper will provide experience in the field.
-Opportunities will be available to take pictures and work with cameras and photo editing and desktop publishing software programs.
+Working for a school newspaper provides experience in the field.
+Opportunities are available to take pictures and work with cameras and photo editing and desktop publishing software programs.

-Before seeking employment, recent graduates will want to put together a portfolio of their best work.
+Before seeking employment, recent graduates should create a portfolio of their best work.
 Pictures may come from projects completed as school assignments or by working for a school's newspaper.
-Prospective employers will want to see a portfolio in order to see an applicant's skills in the field.
-As photojournalists gain more experience in the field, they'll want to replace older work with newer, more professional photos.
+Prospective employers will want to see a portfolio in order to evaluate an applicant's.
+As photojournalists gain more experience in the field, older work should be replaced with newer, more professional photos.
 A solid portfolio will help aspiring photojournalists present themselves to employers in the best possible manner.